• Skip to main content

 This recipe calls for a few pantry ingredients to make the perfect pull-apart garlic bread:

-Pull apart garlic bread ingredients
+pull apart garlic bread ingredients

 Active dry yeast - Yeast is the ingredient that helps the dough rise and gives it structure.